louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 Because many strains of the following groups of microorganisms have been shown to be resistant to doxycycline, culture and susceptibility testing are recommended.

 Doxycycline is indicated for treatment of infections caused by the following gram-negative bacteria, when bacteriologic testing indicates appropriate susceptibility to the drug:

 Escherichia coli.
-Enterobacter aerogenes .
+Enterobacter aerogenes.
 Shigella species.
 Acinetobacter species.
-Respiratory tract infections caused by Haemophil us influenzae .
+Respiratory tract infections caused by Haemophil us influenzae.
 Respiratory tract and urinary tract infections caused by Klebsiella species.

 Doxycycline is indicated for treatment of infections caused by the following gram-positive microorganisms when bacteriologic testing indicates appropriate susceptibility to the drug:

-Upper respiratory infections caused by Streptococcus pneumoniae .
+Upper respiratory infections caused by Streptococcus pneumoniae.
-Anthrax due to Bacillus anthracis, including inhalational anthrax (post-exposure): to reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis .
+Anthrax due to Bacillus anthracis, including inhalational anthrax (post-exposure): to reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis.

 When penicillin is contraindicated, doxycycline is an alternative drug in the treatment of the following infections:

-Uncomplicated gonorrhea caused by Neisseria gonorrhoeae .
+Uncomplicated gonorrhea caused by Neisseria gonorrhoeae.
-Syphilis caused by Treponema pallidum .
+Syphilis caused by Treponema pallidum.
-Yaws caused by Treponema pallidum subspecies pertenue .
+Yaws caused by Treponema pallidum subspecies pertenue.
-Listeriosis due to Listeria mo n ocytogenes .
+Listeriosis due to Listeria mo n ocytogenes.
-Vincent’s infection caused by Fusobacterium fusiforme .
+Vincent's infection caused by Fusobacterium fusiforme.
-Actinomycosis caused by Actinomyces israe l i i .
+Actinomycosis caused by Actinomyces israe l i i.
 Infections caused by Clostridium species.

 In acute intestinal amebiasis, doxycycline may be a useful adjunct to amebicides.